Young Harris College - University of Georgia Beekeeping Institute

 - A summary of scheduled events (see official Program for 2015 details, when posted on right)

 The UGA Honey Bee Program offers an annual Georgia beekeeping event in cooperation with Young Harris College.
 It is an amalgam of information dissemination (lectures, workshops & demonstrations) from esteemed local, regional, national and international beekeeping practitioners, authors, & researchers, hands-on training classes, beekeeping and honey judging certification programs, exam preparation classes, practical and written certification exam administrations, a distinguished regional honey show, multiple awards programs, and a renowned dinner party.

 Since 1992, the Young Harris Beekeeping Institute (YHBI) has been the single most comprehensive opportunity in the Southeast for concentrated training in all aspects of practical beekeeping.
 Held on the beautiful campus of Young Harris College (Young Harris, GA) in the Blue Ridge Mountains, the YHBI is a three-day event (see Schedule of Events, below) with separate curricula for beginners and more experienced beekeepers, as well as a plethora fun, optional activities.

-Thursday is dedicated to training and certification examinations for the GA-MBP Journeyman, Master, and Master Craftsman levels, as well as the Welsh Honey Judge qualifications.
-Training and certification for the GA-MBP Certified (beginner’s) level are incorporated into the normal activities for the Beginners’ Track on Friday and Saturday.
+Thursday is dedicated to training and certification examinations for enrolled Journeyman, Master, and Master Craftsman candidates, as well as the Welsh Honey Judge qualifications; these lectures are not open to the public.

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Besides categories in honey, the Honey Show includes classes in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
 We urge students to participate in the Institute Honey Show, even if you’ve never competed before.